haberdashPI/german_track/_research/plans.md

 - add decoding to fig. 4

 - can we see decoding when we test on different condition than training
+- do the atmiss-target conditions look different for object and spatial merely because they are a different set of target i.e. would we see decodign similar to global if we treated the false targets as targets
 - can we see differences when using a joint vs. split decoder across conditions?
 - consider adding phase features: this could help classification and decoding
     - try it in one "easy" case, and see if it helps